 – “Look What You Made Me Do”

-My prior relationship with the album: The lead single of reputation was “Look What You Made Me Do” which did not exactly make the best of first impressions.
-Not only did I just not think the song was particularly good, but it also irked me how Swift released a song and video that seemed inextricably linked to her drama with other celebrities, while simultaneously complaining that people couldn’t see past her drama with other celebrities.
-She wanted to be “excluded from this narrative” (referring to her beef with Kanye West/Kim Kardashian) …but she also wanted to write songs about that narrative and made no real attempt to hide who she was singing about.
-She wanted to leverage that narrative for attention (and inevitably money) and then get mad when people talked about the narrative.
+My prior relationship with the album: The lead single of reputation was “Look What You Made Me Do” which did not make the best of first impressions.
+Part of that was because I simply did not think the song was good.
+But it also irked me how Swift released a song and video that seemed inextricably linked to her drama with other celebrities, while simultaneously complaining that people couldn’t see past her drama with other celebrities.
+She wanted to be “excluded from this narrative” (referring to her beef with Kanye West and Kim Kardashian) …but she also wanted to make songs and music videos about that narrative without attempting to hide who she was singing about.
+She wanted to make such a song the LEAD SINGLE for her new album.
+She wanted to leverage that narrative for attention and money, but then get mad when people talked about the narrative.
 When the following songs that were released were “…Ready For It?” and “Gorgeous” I kinda lost hope that this album could be good.

 Eventually, I somewhat came around, albeit not until months after reputation came out.
 But given that initially Taylor didn’t make this album streamable and I sure as hell wasn’t going to pay for it based on the singles I’d heard, that’s not ENTIRELY my fault.
 Sure, “Delicate” had made it onto the playlist of the store where I worked and it was halfway decent background noise but that hardly counts.
 As I listened to the whole album, I realized there were actually far more hidden gems than I expected.